 At the same time, this clearly has not deterred many customers from using AWS as part of their cloud strategy, regardless of whether they plan to move all systems to the cloud or not.

 Another downside to AWS is the scale of its offering.
-While this is an attraction in many senses, it can be difficuly at times to navigate the large numbers of features that are on offer, and some see AWS as being a complex vendor to manage.
+While this is an attraction in many senses, it can be difficult at times to navigate the large numbers of features that are on offer, and some see AWS as being a complex vendor to manage.

-Microsoft Azure vs Amazon AWS: Azure pros and cons
+Microsoft Azure pros and cons

 In addition, while both AWS and Azure have PaaS capabilities, this is a particular strength of Microsoft’s.

-If you want to run anything other than Windows Server then Azure might not be the best solution.
-While Microsoft claims to have embraced open source platforms, it currently only provides ‘limited’ support for Linux operating systems.
+Whereas AWS provides users with many options for supporting other platforms, Azure can be somewhat restrictive in comparison.
+If you want to run anything other than Windows Server then Azure might not be the best solution, but Microsoft has been willing to embrace open source platforms, if a little slowly.
+For example, the company has been busy extending its support for Linux operating systems in 2017.